Villa del Poggio Imperiale: Interior furnishing

 The only remaining part of the original 15th-century Villa di Poggio Baroncelli is the small courtyard.
-This, the smallest of the Villa's three courtyards, is sited immediately though the main entrance.
+This, the smallest of the villa's three courtyards, is sited immediately though the main entrance.
 Here, four cloister-like corridors illuminated by segmental windows provide abundant light.
 The corridors are adorned with antique busts placed on ledges and niches constructed in the eighteenth century.
-This decoration and embellishment of a substantial collection of antique busts was made by Vittoria della Rovere, who brought the sculptures to Florence to embellish the Villa.
+This decoration and embellishment of a substantial collection of antique busts was made by Vittoria della Rovere, who brought the sculptures to Florence to embellish the villa.

 On the first floor, one of the most prominent additions to the villa was the development of the Salone delle feste, built between 1776 and 1783, and decorated with embellished stucco reliefs which are predominantly white in color.

 In one of the adjacent "Chinese" wings, are four rooms decorated with circa 1775 Chinese hand-crafted wallpaper, which came from Canton workshops, specialized for export, and represented the important influence of the chinoiserie style then being experienced throughout Europe.
 The refined paintings of the China wing represent an idealized world of flowers, exotic birds and scenes of daily Chinese life, often borrowed from the period literature depicting Chinese life and culture.
 A fifth room contained, originally, 88 pictures (about 20 × 30 cm each) which were displayed with these various scenes from Chinese life.
 These probably came from a collection that was in the villa from about 1784.
 Today, only about twenty are displayed, with their repair and reconditioning being underway in an ongoing restoration project, which will eventually recreate their original layout.

-Many Chinese paintings, probably from the same source as those of the Villa, were given by Leopold II of Austria to his sister Maria Caroline, who became Queen consort, and de facto ruler, of Naples and Sicily.
-A portion of these painting were taken by her to Palermo where they remain today in the Royal Palace and Palazzina Cinese.
+Many Chinese paintings, probably from the same source as those of the villa, were given by Leopold I to his sister Maria Caroline, who became Queen consort, and de facto ruler, of Naples and Sicily.
+A portion of these painting were taken by her to Palermo where they remain today in the Palazzo dei Normanni and Palazzina Cinese.